distillpub/post--misread-tsne/index.md

 <section class="appendix">

   <h3>Acknowledgments</h3>
-  <p>We are grateful to Chris Olah and Shan Carter for creating this platform, and for the excellent design and editorial
+  <p>We are grateful to Chris Olah and Shan Carter for creating this platform, and for excellent design and editorial
      help from Shan Carter.
      Daniel Smilkov, James Wexler, and Chi Zeng provided many helpful comments.
      This work was made possible by the support of the Google Brain team.
 We also thank Andrej Karpathy for creating the